scotws/crude65816/README.md

 include crude65816.fs
 ```

-You an either "run" or "step" the default monitor program.
-That doesn't do jack
+You an either "run" or "step" through whatever is setup in CONFIG.FS.
-at the moment, really, but will in the future.
-ALPHA, remember?
 There is a
 discussion of the program [at 6502.org]
 (http://forum.6502.org/viewtopic.php?f=8&t=3306).